-- All engineering and landscape works have reached Practical Completion, or Council has accepted a bond for the uncompleted works. - Construction supervision fees in accordance with Clause 5 of the Subdivision (Permit and Certification Fees) Regulations 2000 (currently to the value of 2.5% of the total estimated cost of constructing the works which are subject to supervision) have been paid.

-- Any non-standard public lighting fees required in accordance with the provisions of this Manual, or the Planning Permit have been paid (where such fees apply, a public lighting plan approved by the current Service Provider should also be submitted). - "As constructed" survey data and asset information required by the provisions of this Manual have been submitted in electronic format, together with other documentation required by the Planning Permit. - Completed Inspection and Test Plans have been submitted. - Certificates of Compliance have been provided for any structural works. - Reports, maintenance plans and other documentation required by the Planning Permit have been submitted. - Any required maintenance bonds for the infrastructure have been paid.
+- All engineering and landscape works have reached Practical Completion, or Council has accepted a bond for the uncompleted works. - Construction supervision fees in accordance with Clause 5 of the Subdivision (Permit and Certification Fees) Regulations 2000 (currently to the value of 2.5% of the total estimated cost of constructing the works which are subject to supervision) have been paid. - Where subdivision fees (as opposed to Development fees) have not been paid, plan checking fees (currently 0.75%) must be paid. - Any non-standard public lighting fees required in accordance with the provisions of this Manual, or the Planning Permit have been paid (where such fees apply, a public lighting plan approved by the current Service Provider should also be submitted). - "As constructed" survey data and asset information required by the provisions of this Manual have been submitted in electronic format, together with other documentation required by the Planning Permit. - Retention basins should be subject to sediment surveys that verify that construction of the basins meet design capacity requirements. - Completed Inspection and Test Plans have been submitted. - Certificates of Compliance have been provided for any structural works. - Reports, maintenance plans and other documentation required by the Planning Permit have been submitted. - Any required maintenance bonds for the infrastructure have been paid.